oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

-1. Run the following command to import the required libraries - onnxmltools, ZipFile, json, and FloatTensorType:
+1. Run the following command to import the required libraries - ZipFile, json, and FloatTensorType:

     ```
     <copy>
-    import onnxmltools
     import json
     from zipfile import ZipFile
     from skl2onnx.common.data_types import FloatTensorType